jneidel/jneidel.com/content/project/writing-365/index.md

 29. Expanded & edited a good chunk of [no interrupting](essay/no-interrupting).
 30. Greatly expanded the Trading on Coporate Earnings review.
 1. Finish and publish Trading on Coporate Earnings review.
 2. Expand Trading on Coporate Earnings review.
-Update SOIL selling guide.
+Update german SOIL selling guide.
 3. Final edits on [no interrupting](essay/no-interrupting).
 4. Wrote first half of trampoline jumping review.
 5. Wrote second half of trampoline jumping review.